 I was inspired by Marion and I remember, what it was like for me, two years ago.
-Yes, it was pretty much on the exact day, I first heard about these three fateful letters.
-Unsuspectingly, I went to the hospital, on St. Nicholas Day two years ago, where I had … >>>>>>>
+Yes, it was pretty much on the exact day, I first heard about … >>>>>>>

 What do i get where.
 Part1